-In FY 2018, NMB reaffirmed its traditional two-part test for determining whether an entity is a derivate carrier subject to the RLA and its reliance on multiple factors to establish the required control by an air or rail carrier.
-ABM-Onsite Services, 45 NMB 27 (2018).
-In FY 2021, the NMB received three jurisdictional referrals from the National Labor Relations Board (NLRB), all of which remain pending at the end of the fiscal year.
+In FY 2018, NMB reaffirmed its traditional two-part test for determining whether an entity is a derivate carrier subject to the RLA and its reliance on multiple factors to establish the required control by an air or rail carrier. n FY 2022, the NMB had three pending jurisdictional referrals from the National Labor Relations Board (NLRB).
 In view of the National Labor Relations Act (NLRA) specific exemption of employers covered by the RLA, the NLRB follows a longstanding practice of referring cases to the NMB in instances where the jurisdictional issue is raised.
 In these cases, the NMB reviews the record provided by the NLRB and provides an opinion letter regarding whether the employer in question is, in the NMB's opinion, covered by the RLA.